prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 You can [check your Litecoin mining profitability with this online calculator](https://www.coinwarz.com/calculators/litecoin-mining-calculator){:target="_blank"}

 If you don't want to start mining Litecoin, it is still a reliable and safe cryptocurrency to own.
 [You can buy Litecoin here](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){:target="_blank"}

+## Best Litecoin Mining Software

+In order to mine Litecoin, you'll need to install mining software.

+There are many different software options out there, so it can be tough to choose.

+You can follow [this guide](http://www.reviewoutlaw.com/how-to-mine-litecoins-on-windows/){:target="_blank"} to find and setup the best mining software for you!

 ## Practicality of Litecoin